 With the cutting-edge devices, we focus on reactive flow-through experiments, measurements of rock petrophysical properties (such as porosity, permeability, saturation, relative permeability) and thermal properties (such as thermal conductivity, diffusivity, and heat capacity), and seismic attenuation and elastic moduli of rock samples.

-This lab equipped with a laminar flow system that maintains an ISO5 cleanroom standard.
-The lab will soon be equipped with Particle Image Velocimetry (PIV), Particle Tracking Velocimetry (PTV), and Laser-induced Fluorescence (LIF) with focus on fluid flow and transport through a porous and/or fractured medium.
+This lab equipped with a laminar flow system that maintains an ISO8 cleanroom standard.
+The lab is equipped with Particle Image Velocimetry (PIV), Particle Tracking Velocimetry (PTV), and Laser-induced Fluorescence (LIF) with focus on fluid flow and transport through a porous and/or fractured medium.